josephburgess/nvumi/README.md

 4. Press `<CR>` to **refresh** calculations.
 5. Use `<leader>y` to **yank the current result** (or `<leader>Y` for all results).

-## Features
+## 📚 Wiki
-Below is an outline of current features.
-There is also a [Wiki](https://github.com/josephburgess/nvumi/wiki) which covers these topics in a bit more detail, including a [Recipes](https://github.com/josephburgess/nvumi/wiki/Recipes) page with some example custom conversions/functions.
+The README has a good outline of current features and examples, however there is also a [Wiki](https://github.com/josephburgess/nvumi/wiki) being expanded with more in-depth info.

+In particular it includes a [Recipes](https://github.com/josephburgess/nvumi/wiki/Recipes) page with some example custom conversions/functions.

 ## 📌 Variable Assignment